 – Luke 23:39-43

 God wants to save everyone.
 He takes no pleasure in losing any of us.
 Until the last second, He will give us the chance to choose Him.
 We may need to go to Purgatory, but we will always have a chance until the last moment to avoid Hell and embrace Heaven.

-Recall dear reader, that you have said this same prayer five times now on this retreat.
+Recall dear reader, that you have said this same prayer five times now on this retreat at the beginning of each reading.
 Just as St. Dismas had perfect contrition, sought Christ’s forgiveness, and received Christ’s promise, so the same will happen for you if you have perfect contrition and seek God’s forgiveness at death.